noahpro99/dotfiles/README.md

 ## Nixos

 I use nixos which makes the installation of all packages super easy.
+All you have to do is edit `nixos/user.nix` to set name, timezone, personal packages, etc.

 If you use another distribution you will have to install all packages in the `nixos/configuration.nix` file manually.

 ```bash
 chmod u+x ./nixos/switch.sh